15. Polar Coordinates

 the circle.
 A radius is drawn from the origin to a point at angle 210 degrees

-also labeled as negative 150 degrees clockwise from 0 degrees.
-A short arc which
+is also labeled as negative 150 degrees along an arc clockwise from the

-drawn from 0 degrees to 30 degrees labeled 30 degrees.
+positive x axis.
+A short arc drawn from 0 degrees to 30 degrees is

 Identify the point with each of the following coordinates:

-This plot shows a polar coordinate system with eight colored rays labeled
+This plot shows a polar coordinate system with eight rays labeled

 A through H, each extending outward from the origin at a different angle.
 Ray A